xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/advanced_product_setup.md

 If you need to be able not just to attach files for free download by store visitors but to sell digital goods, you will also need the addon [E-goods](https://market.x-cart.com/addons/e-goods.html).
 For more info on using the addon, see the section {% link "E-goods" ref_ZszpDfxQ %} in this manual.

-## Products that allow customers to attach files at checkout
+## Products that Allow Customers to Attach Files at Checkout

 If you need your customers to be able to attach files to their order before making a purchase (like, for example, if you are selling custom design t-shirts and want to enable your customers to upload their own t-shirt design for the t-shirt they are ordering), you will need to use the addon [Customer Files Uploads & Product Attachments](https://market.x-cart.com/addons/files-uploads-product-attachments.html "Advanced Product Details").
 ![cus-product-details.png]({{site.baseurl}}/attachments/ref_1tk0fbqz/cus-product-details.png)
 For more info on using the addon, see {% link "Customer Files Uploads & Product Attachments" ref_1tk0fbqz %}.

-## Product with hidden attributes for Google Feed
+## Product with Hidden Attributes for Google Feed

 To add the product to Google feed and get your data synchronized between Google and your X-Cart store, you may want to use the addon [Google Product Feed](https://market.x-cart.com/addons/google-product-feed.html "Advanced Product Details").
 To {% link "use this addon" ref_2gQBB6qM %}, you will be able to set hidden attributes for the product to list it properly in Google feed.
 ![apd-hidden-attributes.png]({{site.baseurl}}/attachments/ref_2kV8GKN7/apd-hidden-attributes.png)
 For more info on configuring hidden attributes, see [Managing attribute values](https://kb.x-cart.com/product_classes_and_attributes/managing_attribute_values.html#hidden-field "Advanced Product Details").

-## Sell products on eBay
+## Sell Products on eBay

 To list the product on eBay and get your data synchronized between eBay and your X-Cart store, you may want to use the addon [X-Cart eBay Integration](https://market.x-cart.com/addons/ebay-integration.html).
 With this addon, you will be able to set the product's eBay options via the "eBay product options" tab of the product page.
 ![xc5_products_ebay_product_options_tab.png]({{site.baseurl}}/attachments/ref_fhzzxDTy/xc5_products_ebay_product_options_tab.png)
 For more info on using the addon, see the section {% link "X-Cart eBay Integration" ref_0SnFdXk1 %} of this manual.

-## Sell products on Amazon
+## Sell Products on Amazon

 To list the product on Amazon and get your data synchronized between Amazon and your X-Cart store, you may want to use the addon [Amazon Feeds](https://market.x-cart.com/addons/amazon-feeds.html "Advanced Product Details").
 With this addon, you will be able to set the product's Amazon options via the "Amazon product options" tab of the product page.
 ![product-details-amazon.png]({{site.baseurl}}/attachments/ref_2kV8GKN7/product-details-amazon.png)
 For more info on using the addon, see the section {% link "Amazon Feeds" ref_4UNr3oKZ %} of this manual.

-## Sell products in bundle
+## Sell Products in a Bundle

 If you need to sell products in bundle to give your customers an opportunity to buy products at a special price on a set if bought together, you may want to use the addon [Bundle Products](https://market.x-cart.com/addons/bundle-products.html "Advanced Product Details").
 This addon will enable you to join products in bundles via the Bundle tab of the product page:
 ![adm-product-details.png]({{site.baseurl}}/attachments/ref_2kV8GKN7/adm-product-details.png)
 For more info on using the addon, see the section {% link "Bundle Products" ref_1nuTw4Kc %} of this manual.

-## Reviews for products
+## Reviews for Products

 If you need to give your customers an oppurtunity to rate the products you sell and leave feedback on the products you may want to use the addon [Product Reviews](https://market.x-cart.com/addons/product-reviews.html "Advanced Product Details").
 This addon allows to see and manage the reviews left for a product in the Reviews tab of the product page:
 ![product-reviews.png]({{site.baseurl}}/attachments/ref_2kV8GKN7/product-reviews.png)
 For more info on the addon, see the section {% link "Product Reviews" ref_XBriIS6B %} of this manual.

-## Products added into feeds on comparison shopping websites
+## Products Added into Feeds on Comparison Shopping Websites

 If you need to export your products into popular comparison shopping websites (also known as shopping engines and price comparison websites) you may want to use the addon [Product Feeds](https://market.x-cart.com/addons/product-feeds.html "Advanced Product Details") that allows to export feeds to Nextag, Pricegrabber, Shopzilla, eBay Commerce Network (shopping.com) and Google Shopping.
 This addon adds a Feed categories tab to the product details page where a store admin can specify the feed categories into which the product being edited must go:
 ![fc-2.png]({{site.baseurl}}/attachments/ref_2kV8GKN7/fc-2.png)
 For more info on the addon, see the section {% link "Product Feeds" ref_0gfIXwxH %} of this manual.

-## Products with special filtering (Make/Model/Year)
+## Products with Special Filtering (Make/Model/Year)

 If you need to use an advanced filtering option for the customers to be able to sort products you see in the storefront (e.g. if you are selling auto/moto parts or any goods that can be differentiated by levels) you may want to use the addon [Make/Model/Year](https://market.x-cart.com/addons/make-model-year.html "Advanced Product Details").
 This addon adds a special Fitment tab to the product details page where a store admin can assign the Make/Model/Year combinations to the product:
 ![fitment.png]({{site.baseurl}}/attachments/ref_2kV8GKN7/fitment.png)